Overview of dual citizenship

 Meanwhile, investors who have chosen the real estate option can reserve a property under escrow legalisation.

-When the application is approved, the investor fulfils the program’s condition: they buy real estate or contribute to the Sustainable Growth Fund or a Public Benefit project.
+When the application is approved, the investor fulfils the program’s condition: they buy real estate, or contribute to the Federal Consolidated Fund or a Public Good project.

 The investor and the dependents receive St Kitts and Nevis passports and naturalisation certificates.
-The documents can be sent abroad; visiting the country is unnecessary.
+While the application process is remote, investors must visit the country to get the documents.

 Benefits of getting a second passport from St Kitts and Nevis